SahajKaran/SahajKaran/README.md

 # Hi there, I'm Sahaj Karan👋

 ## About
 I am an energetic and ambitious third-year undergraduate student majoring in Data Science at SFU.
-I am passionate about anything that has to do with the With Andorid Development or Game Development I am also interested in the interpretation of data, be it exploratory data analysis or applying AI and ML concepts.
+I am passionate about anything that has to do with Andorid Development or Game Development I am also interested in the interpretation of data, be it exploratory data analysis or applying AI and ML concepts.
 I also just love to code.
 I currently have a working understadning of Java, R, C++, C, Python.
 I am continuting to improve as a person and a coder.
 Feel free to reach out anytime :).

 ## What's Going On
 - I'm currently learning X86-64 Assembly language.